 ✻

 Mud was doable.
 Rain was doable.
-Riding in the heat, in the cold, through central american traffic, and with gastrointestinal complaints were all doable.
+Riding in the heat, in the cold, through Central American traffic, and with gastrointestinal complaints, was all doable.
 But I hate riding in wind.
 I hate it more than wobbling through loose sand and slip-sliding over slick, wet, algae-covered pavement.
 We had dreadful recollections of riding through powerful gusts in Oaxaca, Mexico, and it was the factor we had regarded with the most trepidation upon leaving Bogotá.
-Nathan read somewhere that rotating a leg into the wind in the direction from which it’s blowing, like a sail, could help stabilize the bike and minimize the feeling of being blown off course.
+Nathan had read somewhere that rotating a leg into the wind in the direction from which it’s blowing, like a sail, could help stabilize the bike and minimize the feeling of being blown off course.
 Of course, with our substantial pile of gear and and two riders, we were already sail-like in the worst sense.
-And while I didn’t have much room to stick out my own leg because of the panniers and the bags strapped on top of them, I did the best I could and also braced my hand on my hip against the wind.
+And while I didn’t have much room to stick out my own leg because of the panniers and the bags strapped on top of them, I did the best I could and learned also to brace my hand on my hip against the wind.
 I’m not sure if this had any effect at all, but I did what I could to feel even the tiniest bit more in control.
 Friends we had met, who had started in the south and were headed north, recommended that we steel our torsos, shoulders, and necks as much as possible; to accelerate when large trucks passed us and created additional gusts with their bulk; and, when the wind promised to be terrible, to wait for more favorable conditions.

 When we arrived in El Chalten, we visited the tourist information center for information on the upcoming weather conditions.
-Given the frequently inclement weather of El Chalten, the tourist center provides wind predictions for several days at a time.
+Due to the frequently inclement weather of El Chalten, the tourist center provides wind predictions for several days at a time.
 While we had an app called “Windy” that we could use offline, we had no context for interpreting the data.
 For example, on the way to El Chalten, we knew that we had ridden through 90 km per hour winds.
-But we had heard that the winds were damn near impossible and that they had knocked over plenty of riders with more experience than us.
+But we had heard that the winds of this region were damn near impossible and that they had knocked over plenty of riders with more experience than us.
 How much worse they could possibly get?
 We were anxious to know.

 80km—100 km, the last category of the chart posted in the visitors center read.
 Violent Storm.
 Not much worse, as it turns out.